dagbdagb/juniper-ztp/README.md

 Slightly more detailed explanation:

-* operator connects EX2300 to power, mgmt and console
+* operator connects EX2300 to power, mgmt (me0) and console
 * operator steps away
 * first boot:
   * ZTP is enabled out of the box
-  * DHCP-server provides a simplified config file *only* which
+  * DHCP-server catches default DHCP vendor id, and provides a simplified config file *only* which
     * disables ZTP
     * loads and runs a slax script
       * slax script cleans up space